guisalmeida/guisalmeida.com/content/projects/2021-06-08-my-dbms-in-nodejs.md

 ---
 ## 9 Conclusion
 This project helped me a lot to put into practice new ES6+ javascript concepts, as well as to exercise the logic of how a database works.
 So, what did you think of this project?
-Do you have any suggestions or criticism?
+Do you have any suggestions or criticisms?
 Leave a reaction or a comment below.
 And thanks for visiting! 😉